-Its important to choose the right secateurs
+Its important to choose the right cutting tools

 Anvil cutting tools have one blade that closes onto a cutting block.
 They are ideal for thicker stems and woody pruning rather than using bypass style.
 An anvil cut is more powerful than a bypass cut with minimal effort required.
 Ideal for the powerful pruning of dead wood.